bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 The processed data are put into T-streams.

-The data are retrieved from T-streams with the help of an output module.
+The data are retrieved from T-streams using an output module.
 The output module puts the data from T-streams to the streams of the type which is suitable for the type of the external data storage.

-SJ-Platform supports the following types of output streams:
+For now, SJ-Platform supports the following types of output streams:

 - Elasticsearch, to save data to Elasticsearch;
 - SQL database, to save data to JDBC-compatible databases;